article

 3) Access to exclusive resources

-Engaging with a Venture Client gives startups access to technical infrastructure and expert knowledge typically beyond their reach.
-A Venture Client relationship, based on strategic interest rather than equity, enhances the startup’s technological capabilities and market readiness.
+Engaging with a Venture Client gives startups access to enterprise resources, including technical infrastructure and expert knowledge that are typically beyond the reach of early-stage companies.
+Through test environments and direct interaction with expert users, startups can significantly strengthen their technological capabilities and improve market readiness.

 4) Free PR and marketing opportunities